 So what do these percentage charges mean in terms of how many dollars come out of your pocket?

 Betterment Fees or Personal Capital Fees: Which Robo-Advisor Wins?
-For an equivalent level of service featuring a hybrid robo-advisor solution that benefits from technology-powered algorithms plus human oversight, Betterment costs about half as much as Personal Capital.
+Betterment is about half the cost of Personal Capital for equivalent service.
 For a pure robo-advisor service, Betterment is the only choice and charges fees in line with industry norms.

 Personal Capital vs Betterment